scuthbert/fcq.fun/Part2/Part2.md

 7. **UI Mockups:** Create screen mockups for the user interface of various parts of your application.

-   1. What will a user see as they work through the tasks identified in your use cases?
-   2. What is the overall organization of your user interface?
-   3. How will data be displayed?
-   4. How will the user navigate from screen to screen?

    ![fcq.fun UI Mockups](https://raw.githubusercontent.com/scuthbert/fcq.fun/master/Part2/UIMockup2.png?sanitize=true)

-   Note: it is okay to work on paper for this task and then scan in your work to include in your document.
-There are also free wire-framing tools online.

 8. **User Interactions:**
     ![fcq.fun US-01 Sequence Diagram 1](https://raw.githubusercontent.com/scuthbert/fcq.fun/master/Part2/SequenceDiagram-US01-1.svg?sanitize=true)